 Candidates wishing to enter the Nuclear Engineering field must graduate from a school certified by the Accreditation Board for Engineering and Technology, or ABET.
 Proof of completion of programs from an ABET school is required for any engineer who seeks to become licensed in order to offer his or her services to the general public.

 Engineers wishing to offer their services to the general public must receive a PE or Professional Engineer’s license.
-License requirements requires a degree from an accredited ABET school, plus additional on the job experience and the ability to pass a state regulated exam.
+License requirements require a degree from an accredited ABET school, plus additional on the job experience and the ability to pass a state-regulated exam.

 Other professional organizations include membership in the American Nuclear Society and the International Atomic Energy Agency.
 These organizations may publish periodicals outlining recent advances in the industry as well as publishing significant scientific studies.

 As a nuclear engineer, you can choose to specialize in just one part of the engineering field.
 Some examples of specialties in nuclear engineering include the following: